Lane Thomas

-Lane Michael Thomas (born August 23, 1995) is an American professional baseball outfielder for the Washington Nationals of Major League Baseball (MLB).
-He previously played for the St. Louis Cardinals.
+Lane Michael Thomas (born August 23, 1995) is an American professional baseball outfielder who is a free agent.
+He has played in Major League Baseball (MLB) for the St. Louis Cardinals, Washington Nationals, and Cleveland Guardians.

-Thomas was drafted by the Toronto Blue Jays in the 2014 Major League Baseball draft out of Bearden High School.
+The Toronto Blue Jays selected Thomas in the 2014 MLB draft.
 He played in their minor league system for four years before he was traded to the Cardinals in 2017.
 He made his MLB debut with the team in 2019, but struggled with injuries and was unable to find consistent playing time before he was traded to the Nationals during the 2021 season, with whom he became their starting center fielder.
+The Nationals traded him to the Guardians in 2024.

 Amateur career

 Thomas attended Bearden High School in Knoxville, Tennessee.
 As a sophomore, he committed to play college baseball at the University of Tennessee.
 During the summer of 2013, he played for Team USA in the 2013 18U Baseball World Cup in Taichung.
 In 2014, as a senior, he batted .410 with 17 home runs and 40 RBIs.
 Following his senior year, he was drafted by the Toronto Blue Jays in the fifth round of the 2014 Major League Baseball draft.